 ]]>

-Toshiko Takaezu: Worlds Within travels to the Chazen Museum of Art September 8–December 23, 2025.
+Toshiko Takaezu: Worlds Within is on view at the Chazen Museum of Art September 8–December 23, 2025.
 The exhibition is the first nationally touring retrospective of Takaezu’s work in twenty years.
 Takaezu taught at UW–Madison 1954–1955.

 This retrospective aims to trace the evolution of her practice and reframe Takaezu as one of the most compelling and conceptually innovative American artists of the last century.
 It will serve as an in-depth consideration of the range, depth, and development of Takaezu’s work, with a particular focus on the worlds she conjured within individual forms, and in stunning environmental installations.
 The title of the show is meant to evoke the vital sense of resonant space expressed in Takaezu’s work, and allude to her assertion that the most important aspect of her closed forms is “the dark space that you can’t see” — the hidden worlds within.